-To identify our median employee from our total employee population, we calculated the annual total compensation of all employees by using total cash compensation paid during the fiscal year.
-We identified our "median employee" using this compensation measure, which was consistently applied to all our employees in the calculation.
+To identify our median employee, we calculated the cash compensation paid during the fiscal year for the employee population, annualizing the cash compensation of any permanent employee who joined the Company during the year.
+We identified the median compensation amount using this compensation measure which was consistently applied to all our employees in the calculation.
+We then selected a reasonably representative employee with total compensation equal to the median compensation amount as our "median employee".

 Using the methodologies described above, we determined that our median employee was a part-time, hourly employee.
-The total compensation of the median employee was \$[].
+The total compensation of the median employee was \$12,673.